Shahid718/Programming-Phase-field-in-Fortran/model_B/cahn_hilliard/README.md

 # **Optimized code**

 The codes are not optimized.
-You can interchange loop and use the do concurrent.
+Interchange the loops and use the do concurrent.
 Also use the compiler flags like -O3.